-Those who attend the New River Birding & Nature Festival quickly discover the key components at the very root of the experience we provide: hospitality and meeting the interests and needs of our guests; promoting our area as a great place to live, learn, work and play; and being proactive in efforts to conserve the resources that bring colorful migrant birds our way each spring.
+Those who attend the New River Birding & Nature Festival quickly discover the key components at the very root of the experience we provide: hospitality to meet the interests and needs of our guests; promoting our area as a great place to live, learn, work and play; and being proactive in efforts to conserve the resources that bring colorful migrant birds our way each spring.
 These are the values that drive our efforts to provide an experience that is as good as it can be, every spring since 2002.

 From the great food to making lifelong friends, as Bill Thompson III (editor of Bird Watcher’s Digest) described it, the Festival is "a down home, summer camp for birders where you never want to go home."
 The hosts, guides, guests and volunteers leave on a first-name basis with heart-felt wishes to see one another again.